- Written by Dr.Mehmet Demircioglu

 How would this decision be handled at Diamond Hair Clinic?

-For patients with immune disease, the decision connects with autoimmune disease and hair transplant planning.
+With immune disease, the decision connects with autoimmune disease and hair transplant planning.
 The scalp must be clean and stable, the donor area must be suitable, and the medical treatment should be stable enough for an elective procedure.

 What should you remember before arranging travel?

 If your WBC or neutrophils are low before a hair transplant, do not treat the result as a small administrative obstacle.
-Ask what part of the white blood cell count is low, repeat the test if advised, send the full report to the clinic, and involve the doctor who knows your medical history.
+Ask which part of the white blood cell count is low, repeat the test if advised, send the full report to the clinic, and involve the doctor who knows your medical history.

-Do not hide recent illness, fever, antibiotics, immune medication, abnormal blood tests, or specialist follow up.
+Do not hide recent illness, fever, antibiotics, immune medication, abnormal blood tests, or specialist follow-up.
 A surgeon can only protect you when the medical picture is clear.
 The aim is not cancellation.
 The aim is operating on the right day, with the right information, and with a scalp and body that are ready to heal.